-J Chachula is a professional actor, teacher, and director.
-He teaches Meisner Technique, Improvisation and Scene Study at the Flying Machine Theatre Studio.
+J Chachula is a professional actor, teacher and director.
+He teaches Meisner Technique at the Flying Machine Theatre Studio and Improvisation at Open Mind Improv.
 Memorable jobs include two years touring with the Transactors Improv Company as well as directing, writing and acting for the NC Museum of Natural Sciences’ Nature Fun Theatre.
-He lives in Raleigh with his wife and son.

 Johannah Maynard Edwards received her BFA from New York University’s Tisch School of the Arts.
-After spending eight years in New York working and training as a director, designer, playwright and performer, Johannah currently resides in Raleigh.
+She spent eight years in New York working and training as a director, designer, playwright and performing.
 Her professional experience includes creating and producing many original devised works for the stage.
-In her eleven years of teaching experience, Johannah’s main passion continues to be empowering students to confidently bring their own creative vision to life through theatre.
+In her twelve years of teaching experience, Johannah’s main passion continues to be empowering students to confidently bring their own creative vision to life through theatre.

-Thomas Mauney is RLT’s Resident Scenic & Lighting Designer but he has designed sets and lights for many other theatres in the Triangle.
+Thomas Mauney has designed sets and lights for many theatres in the Triangle including RLT!
 He holds an MFA from the University of Montana and a BFA from UNC-Greensboro, both in design.

-Christine Northrup teaches and directs theatre with WCPSS and is passionate about sharing the collaborative nature of theatre with all grade levels.
+Christine Northrup is passionate about sharing the collaborative nature of theatre with all grade levels.
 She holds a BFA in Theatre Education from UNC-Greensboro and has trained with Second City and The Lincoln Center Institute.
 She is an active member of NC Theatre Arts Educators where she has served on the Playworks Project committee for five years.

-Jason Tyne-Zimmerman is a director, playwright and actor.
+Jason Tyne-Zimmerman is the Theatre Instructor at Longleaf School of the Arts and a director at Carrboro Arts Center and Cary Playwrights Forum.
 He holds an MFA from Northwestern University in directing and an MA from NYU in educational theater.
 He trained with the UCB Theater, The PIT and the Magnet in New York City as well as performing with the long-running improv team Queen of Sharks.
-His favorite New York directing credits include Il Tabarro (Empire Opera), And That's the Way It Is (Rising Sun Performance Company) and Sporknotes (NY Frigid Festival).

 Renee Wimberley has been involved on stage, back stage or in a classroom at RLT for nearly 30 years!
 She holds a BA in Theatre Education from UNC-Greensboro.
 A home school mom of three, her passion is theatre arts integration and training teachers, home educators and ministry leaders to use creative drama to enhance their learning environments.